 The representation in (\ref{Baltagi}) is convenient for theoretical analysis because one can control break types by setting $B_j$ for $j=1,\cdots,m_0+1$.
-To further illustrate the generality of model (\ref{Baltagi}), we present two types of breakpoint structures within the combined regime \([k_{j-1}^0+1, k_{j+1}^0]\) by varying the ranks of \( B_j \) and \( B_{j+1} \).
-Define the number of effective factors in the combined time interval $[k_{j-1}^{0}+1,k_{j+1}^{0}]$ (combined regime) as \footnote{This is because } Next, we will show there are two types of breakpoints.
+To further illustrate the generality of model (\ref{Baltagi}), we present two types of breakpoint structures within the combined time interval \([k_{j-1}^0+1, k_{j+1}^0]\) (combined regime) by varying the ranks of \( B_j \) and \( B_{j+1} \).
+We define the number of pseudo-factors in the combined regime $[k_{j-1}^{0}+1,k_{j+1}^{0}]$ as \footnote{This is because } Next, we show that there are two types of breakpoints.

 \textbf{Type 1}. $r_{j,j+1}>\min\{r_{j,}r_{j+1}\}$.
 In this case, the number of pseudo-factors in the combined regime $[k_{j-1}^{0}+1,k_{j+1}^{0}]$ exceeds the number of effective factors in at least one of the two regimes: $[k_{j-1}^{0}+1,k_{j}^{0}]$ and $[k_{j}^{0}+1,k_{j+1}^{0}]$.
 We refer to this as {\bf a singular change}.